 Here are some ways you can demonstrate your commitment to being an H2H company:

 Great Design: Images evoke emotions.
 Since people – even people at B2B companies – make purchases based on emotions, it’s important your brand dresses up for the part as well.
-From vibrant images to a clean and attractive website design, it all matters.
+Think of it as creating Content Experiences.
+From vibrant images to a clean and attractive website design, user experience matters.
 So even if your product/service is incredible and your content is close to perfection, it’s not going to gain any attention if it looks bad.

 Killer Customer Service: You’ve heard this one before, but unless it’s ingrained in your company culture, you need to step up your game.
 Eighty-nine percent of consumers have stopped doing business with a company after experiencing poor customer service.
 While you need great content and an impressive website to sustain the long-distance relationship between your company and a consumer, your one-on-one interactions need to be even better.